mggg/mggg.github.io/collections/_works/ohio.md

 the locations of voting precincts, then digitized them and produced a publicly available shapefile&mdash;the first ever for the state.'

-publication: Part of the 2018 Voting Rights Data Institute.
+publication: Created during the 2018 Voting Rights Data Institute.

 href: https://github.com/mggg/ohio-precincts
 featured: true